Arthurs Seat, Victoria: Safety incidents and closure

 On 3 January 2003, a pylon tower supporting the chairlift collapsed, injuring 18.
 A subsequent investigation found water had got between the pylon and the concrete base and caused bolts to rust.
 The chairlift had met the standards required at that time.
 Safety and testing requirements were subsequently strengthened by the Victorian Government.

 After the owner spent $500,000 on extensive repairs, the chairlift reopened a year later, but on 18 March 2004 a second incident occurred when a chair came loose and a 77-year-old woman suffered two broken legs.

 A WorkSafe Victoria Prohibition Notice effectively closed the ride until further safety improvements were made.
 The chairlift resumed operations in October 2004.

 The owner was charged by WorkSafe under section 22 of the Occupational Health and Safety Act over the 2004 incident.
 After pleading guilty to failing to carry out adequate maintenance, the company was convicted and fined $110,000 in October 2007.

 This fine was later reduced to $60,000 on appeal.

 On 16 May 2006 a mechanical failure stranded, but did not injure, about 12 tourists on the chairlift and resulted in further media attention.
 In August 2008 the company pleaded guilty to failing to take care of the safety of non-employees.
 It was not convicted, but ordered to pay $15,000 in costs and ordered to carry out a safety improvement project.
 This involved a range of works to bring it into line with Canadian chairlift standard Standards Council of Canada Z-98, an audit of safety before it could re-open, and three-monthly reports on compliance with Z-98 for two years.
 The operator closed the chairlift with a view to move the operation to Mt Lofty on Adelaide's fringe, however this project did not reach fruition.

 The search for a new chairlift

 In October 2009 Parks Victoria began looking for an operator to design, build, run and maintain a new chairlift.
-After some delay, Arthurs Seat Skylift (ASS) Pty Ltd took on the site and submitted proposals for a larger scale development incorporating all-weather gondolas, allowing a more comfortable all-year rides which was not possible in the past.
+After some delay, Arthurs Seat Skylift Pty Ltd took on the site and submitted proposals for a larger scale development incorporating all-weather gondolas, allowing a more comfortable all-year rides which was not possible in the past.